druce/portfolio_optimization/README.md

 3. Manually fill in some missing data back to 1928.
 4. Compute covariance matrix, long-only efficient frontier, and transition map using historical data (see above).
 Also compute same outputs for 1972-present (post-gold standard) and 1983-present (post-inflation era).
 5. Compute long-short efficient frontier and transition map, adding a random short asset with 5% annualized negative return and 90% correlation to S&P, and adding a 150% gross exposure constraint.
-6. Compute efficient frontier using a factor model, using random set of returns for 1000 stocks and 10 random factor exposures and random factor covariances.
+6. Compute an efficient frontier using a factor model, using a random set of returns for 1000 stocks and 10 random factor exposures and a random factor covariance matrix.

-This follows the [cvxpy tutorial](https://colab.research.google.com/github/cvxgrp/cvx_short_course/blob/master/applications/portfolio_optimization.ipynb) but including real historical data, and computing a full efficient frontier and transition map.
+This follows the [cvxpy tutorial](https://colab.research.google.com/github/cvxgrp/cvx_short_course/blob/master/applications/portfolio_optimization.ipynb) but uses real historical data, and visualizes the full efficient frontier and transition map.

 #### Takeaways / blinding glimpses of the obvious: